iudhael/e-eye/README.md

+# E-eye
-# e-eye : Smart and Affordable Electronic Glasses for Blind or Visually Impaired People
+E-eye : Smart and Affordable Electronic Glasses for Blind or Visually Impaired People

 Building AI course project

 <!-- This is the markdown template for the final project of the Building AI course, -->